sje30/sharing-report/editorial-outline.md

 Good tools to help with this process include ipython, knitr, Makefiles, Docker.

-* Permanent URLs for software.
+* Permanent URLs (eg. DOI, handle) for the final deposit of your software.

-* Don't forget the license.
+* Include with your code a widely-used permission license such as MIT or BSD

+* Use a version control system (such as git) to develop the code and include the version control database with the final deposition of the code.

 # Pledge

-We will endevaour to lead by example, and follow all these practices as part of our future work in all scientific publications.
+We will endeavor to lead by example, and follow all these practices as part of our future work in all scientific publications.
 (Possible link to a bigger topic on JB re the "Research Manifesto").

-# Frequently asked questions (*pehaps online if too long)
+# Frequently asked questions (*perhaps online if too long)

 ## This will take a long time.